 Harford Community College delivers courses on multiple platforms to meet the needs of our students.

-Although the COVID-19 pandemic forced more students to take online or remote classes, these platforms, along with face-to-face and hybrid, are regularly offered.
-These options give students the opportunity to take classes on campus or from another location, at the times that are most convenient.
-Both the credit and noncredit class schedules show icons indicating the platform for each.
-If you are unsure which is best for you, contact your academic advisor for assistance.
+Although the COVID-19 pandemic forced more students to take online or remote classes, both, along with face-to-face and hybrid course, are offered regularly at Harford.
+These options give students the opportunity to take classes on campus or from another location, and at times that are most convenient.
+Both the credit and noncredit class schedules show icons indicating in which platform the course is being offered.
+Unsure which is best for you?
+Read more info on each below or contact your academic advisor for assistance.

 Face-to-face courses are delivered in person, in a physical location—on campus or at a another College location.
 Face-to-face classes take place at set times and dates, and students are required to be in a physical class.

 Remote courses are a cross between online and face-to-face.
-These courses are delivered through an online platforms (MS Teams, ZOOM, etc.) but students and instructors meet at a set times and dates in a "face-to-face online" capacity.
+They are delivered through an online platforms (MS Teams, ZOOM, etc.) but students and instructors meet at a set times and dates in a "face-to-face online" capacity.
 Students are required to login to their virtual classroom with the other students in the class.
-This platform provides more structure than online, and provides more options for open discussion and interaction.
+This platform provides more structure than online, and provides opportunities for open discussion and real-time interaction.
 Homework and other projects may still be required outside of the scheduled class times.